 The Executive Board has created two new Member-at-Large positions, one in Diversity and the other in Professional Development.
 We encourage members of this group with interests in these areas to consider running for the positions, and their creation provides us a foundation for discussing areas of interest, one being members’ interests in Africana Studies/Diasporic Studies.

-The Diversity Committee awards a special essay prize for a revised paper in Caribbean Studies presented at the previous NeMLA convention.
+The Diversity Committee awards a special essay prize for a revised paper in Postcolonial Studies presented at the previous NeMLA convention.
 This prize offers a $100 cash award, and prize-winning essays will automatically be considered for publication by Modern Language Studies.
 All essays are subject to MLS’s double-blind review.

 Submitted essays should be between 6,000 and 9,000 words (there is a 10,000 word limit, notes and works cited included).
 All essays are to be expanded from the original papers presented at the previous convention.
 Unrevised paper presentations are not accepted and will be returned.